COSC3020/brute-force-sorting-KadeSN21/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The best case runtime complexity for this algorithm is $O(1)$ where the input array is already sorted.
+The worst case runtime complexity for this algorithm is $O(n!)$, this is because the implemented algorithm (in the worst case) generates every possible permutation of the input array that there is.
+If permutations were generated randomly, the space taken in memory would decrease, however the time complexity would stay the same if not get logically worse, due to possible repeat permutations.